Wireless Internet is a Utility

 We’ve made it simple to turn on advanced functionality with SecurEdge Cloud.
 Here are some of the features we can deploy with your subscription.

 We monitor every part of every solution we deploy.
 We give you access to the same tools we use so that you can see the real-time status of each WiFi system component.

 Real-Time WiFi Visualization

 Most businesses provide guest WiFi.
-We provide splash pages you can customize for your business.
-They come complete with social media sign-on, “User Acceptance Agreements”, integration with email marketing platforms, and even a payments system integrated
+We provide guest splash pages you can customize for your business.
+They come complete with social media sign-on, “User Acceptance Agreements”, and integration with email marketing platforms.

 Network Access Control

 NAC software is the engine that allows us to provide role-based access control.
 We can secure IoT devices, onboard users, and profile every device on your infrastructure.
 It’s perhaps the most important security function for your network.

 SecurEdge can deploy sensor technology that tests your network based on the end user’s experience.
 Gone are the days of walking around with a tablet and trying to troubleshoot a WiFi issue.
 Sensor technology along with testing software can automate performance testing.